tornikegomareli/PastelXamarinIos/README.md

 🚀🚀
-🚀🚀
-🚀🚀
-🚀🚀

 # Pastel Xamarin-iOS version
-> Additional information or tagline

-Pastel is swift library for gradient animation effects, we inspired from this project.
+Pastel is swift library for gradient animation effects, we've inspired from this project.
-Xamarin-iOS doesn't have anything like gradient animation library, so we rewrited C# version of it for Xamarin.
+Xamarin-iOS didn't had anything like gradient animation library, so we rewrited C# version of it for Xamarin.

 ## Installing / Getting started